 Photo by Todd Diemer

 Even the most experienced hikers should be cautious of taking a solo trip up a mountain.
 The consequences and stakes are too high to risk going alone.
-If you must take this journey by yourself, make sure a friend knows where you're going, what route you're taking, and approximately when you should be back.
+If you choose to hike alone, make sure a friend knows your route, location and when to expect you.
+With your smartphone, you can even share your location with friends and family, so they can pinpoint you in the case of an emergency.

-Your hike might only take two hours but with treacherous conditions, an accident can mean having to spend the night.
-An unprepared vs. prepared overnight stay during the wintertime can be the difference between life or death.
-Most likely nothing will happen, but in case it does, know the risks and plan for them and bring:
+No matter how short or long a trail, always have overnight equipment prepared.
+An accident in treacherous conditions can mean having to spend the night.
+In winter conditions, being prepared vs. underprepared can be the difference between life or death.
+Most likely nothing will happen, but in case it does, know the risks and plan for it.

-The best thing to do for any potentially risky situation is to be prepared.
-Taking a class, like the L.I.T.
-First Aid and Lifeguarding Training Course, can ensure that you're ready for any scenario.
-Sign-up for a class and take comfort in knowing you're well prepared to cope with the precarious mountain conditions and focus on the beautiful snowy hike ahead of you.
+When entering any risky situation, the best thing to do is be prepared.
+Taking a course, like the L.I.T.
+First Aid and Lifeguarding Training Course, can ensure that you're ready for a hike in any weather condition.
+Whether you're going on a hike or teaching your kids to practice safe winter sports, signing-up for a class will ensure you're prepared for any scenario.
+Preparation offers freedom from worry so you can instead focus on the beautiful snowy hike ahead.